 A quick online search on the auto manufacturer’s website on the page where promotions are listed may be the easiest way to spot offers.

 But don’t stop there.
-Also, explore special financing promotions and cash rebates offered through local dealerships.
+You should also explore special financing promotions and cash rebates offered through local dealerships.
 They may be running their own 0% APR deal with less stringent qualification criteria.

 Best Auto Loans